luxfi/docs/docs/tooling/cli-guides/setup-a-devnet.md

 ...

-LuxGo and Lux-CLI installed and node(s) are bootstrapping!
+Luxd and Lux-CLI installed and node(s) are bootstrapping!
 ```

 You can check the Devnet setup with the `node status` command: